 Iranians choosing new president

-Mostafa Moin, a reformist former education minister and Khatami protege, has said he will push measures to weaken the control of ruling clerics.
+One of Rafsanjani's main rivals is Moin, a reformist former education minister and protege of Khatami, who has said he will push measures to weaken the control of ruling clerics.

-Mohammad Baqer Qalibaf, a conservative former police chief, is widely seen as the favorite of Iran's supreme leader, Ayatollah Ali Khameinei.
+On the other side of the spectrum is the third top contender, Mohammad Baqer Qalibaf, a conservative former police chief widely seen as the favorite of Iran's supreme leader, Ayatollah Ali Khameinei.

 Under Iran's system, Khameinei -- not the president -- has the last word in matters of state.

 CNN Correspondents Christiane Amanpour and Chandrika Narayan contributed to this report